-To remediate the ponds, the sludge was removed with utilization of a suspended pump and dewatered in geotextile tubes.
+To remediate the ponds, IAI removed the oily sludge with a submersible pump, and dewatered the slurry in geotextile tubes.
 IAI and its subcontractors constructed a dewatering pad by leveling a large area, building berms around it and lining it with high-density polyethylene (HDPE) liner to prevent groundwater contamination.
 The geotextile tubes were staged on this dewatering pad.

-Filtrate from the Geotubes® and separated water from the mechanically-excavated sludge was collected and treated in a temporary on-site treatment plant before being discharged back into the ponds.
+Filtrate from the Geotube® containers and separated water from the mechanically-excavated sludge was collected and treated in a temporary on-site treatment plant before being discharged back into the ponds.